SmItH197/SteamAuthentication/README.md

 Currently in the process of creating a new, improved, cleaner version of this!
 (4th june 2013)
 ==========================

-See a demo at http://smith197.koding.com/steam/index.php !
+See a demo at *link coming soon - just updating my website ;) !

 Foreword
 ==========================